aaevan/asyncio_text_game/README.md

 # asyncio_text_game
-An attempt to make a real-time rogue-adjacent game using ascyncio.
+An attempt to make a real-time rogue-adjacent game using asyncio.

-(Mostly an excuse to play with lots of interesting language features in a low stakes experimental context.)
+WASD to move, IJKL to look.

+Press ? for help.

+Some things run away from you, others don't.

 ![](circle_of_darkness.gif)